containers/podman/docs/source/markdown/podman-machine-start.1.md

 Starts a virtual machine for Podman.

+Rootless only.

-Podman on macOS requires a virtual machine.
+Podman on MacOS and Windows requires a virtual machine.
 This is because containers are Linux - containers do not run on any other OS because containers' core functionality are tied to the Linux kernel.
+Podman machine must be used to manage MacOS and Windows machines, but can be optionally used on Linux.

 Only one Podman managed VM can be active at a time.
 If a VM is already running, `podman machine start` will return an error.